Some Migrant Families May Never Be Reunited. The Trump Administration Is To Blame.

 Advertisement

 The program, notes Grewal, was not perfect, as it was run by a private prison corporation.
 But it had a 99% success rate.
-There's nothing that stops the administration from supporting, or Congress from funding, a similar program that is run by nonprofit organizations, she said.
-"There are so many community organizations that would love to do that because they would love to help.
-We need a government that is willing to fund these sorts of programs and work with these community organizations."
+There's nothing that stops the administration from supporting, or Congress from funding, a similar program that is run by nonprofit organisations, she said.
+"There are so many community organisations that would love to do that because they would love to help.
+We need a government that is willing to fund these sorts of programs and work with these community organisations."

 She added: "I think the number-one conclusion to make here is: This administration can do things quickly if it wants to.
 It's the United States government.
 They can move mountains if they want."